-- Three years to transition from date of publication. - Companies can continue to get certified to ISO 14001:2004 for 18 months following publication of ISO 14001:2015. - After 18 months from the publication date, companies can only conduct initial certifications to ISO 14001:2015.
+- Three years to transition from date of publication. - Companies can continue to get certified to ISO 14001:2004. - After 18 months from the publication date, companies can only conduct initial certifications to ISO 14001:2015.

 Certification Process

 PJR conducts a cursory review of documents in house prior to Stage 1